-Every afternoon, the Early Days team in Cubs and Bears plan a specific focused activity for the twp and four years olds providing them with a range of additional experiences.
-These activities support the children’s learning and are led by our experienced and skilled staff team or by professional specialists.
-There are currently nine varied activities, each lasting an hour, which give the children an opportunity to explore through an active, hands-on session.
+The Early Days team in Squirrels and Owls plan specific focused activities for the two and four years olds providing them with a range of additional experiences.
+These activities support the children’s learning and are led by our experienced and skilled staff team or by professional specialist and give the children an opportunity to explore through active, hands-on sessions

-Children have the opportunity to see a wide range of animals which, if appropriate, they are able to touch or hold.
+Children have the opportunity to see a range of animals out on walks or during visits to our setting.

-Our trained staff talk about where our food comes from (linking to gardening) and assist the children with cooking healthy food to take home.
+Our staff talk about where our food comes from (linking to gardening) and assist the children with cooking healthy food to take home or try at nursery.

 The children learn about what plants need.
-They love to get hands-on – digging, sowing seeds and are excited to use what they grow in their cooking.
+They love to get hands-on: sowing seeds, caring for the plants and harvesting their produce.
+They are excited to use what they have grown in their cooking.

 The children hear and play a variety of instruments.
 They make music and create their own orchestra as well as listening and responding to a range of music.

 Music & Movement

-Fun and interactive music activities are programmed to support listening and speaking skills as well as develop confidence and physical skills.
+Fun and interactive sessions support listening and physical skills as well as confidence.

 Being in the countryside we love a bug hunt!
 It could be butterfly spotting, red kites flying or learning how important worms are to our soil.

-Children have fun testing their physical skills, developing self-help skills, changing clothing/footwear and working as part of a team.
+Children have fun testing their physical skills, developing self-help skills, taking turns and working as part of a team.

 While our three and four year olds are experiencing these activities our two year olds have a programme of activities specifically designed for their interests.
 These are based around repeated patterns of play (schema) for example, rotation, transportation and trajectory.

-In addition to the above, the children in Bears are taken to a local Forest School site to experience Woodland School, one morning every week throughout the year.
+In addition to the above, the children in Owls are taken to a local Forest School site to experience Woodland School, one morning every week throughout the year.